India–New Zealand relations: Diplomatic representation

-India has a High Commission in Wellington with an Honorary Consulate in Auckland, while New Zealand has a High Commission in New Delhi along with a Consulate in Mumbai, trade offices in New Delhi and Mumbai and an Honorary Consulate in Chennai.
+India has a High Commission in Wellington with a consulate general in Auckland.
+New Zealand has a High Commission in New Delhi along with a consulate-general in Mumbai.

 Bilateral visits

-Pranab Mukherjee became the first Indian President to visit New Zealand in August 2016.
+Pranab Mukherjee became the first President of India to visit New Zealand in August 2016.
 The government of India notified the third protocol between India and New Zealand for avoidance of double taxation and prevention of fiscal evasion with respect to taxes on income.

 New Zealand Foreign Minister, Nanaia Mahuta visited India and conducted bilateral talks with Indian Foreign Minister S. Jaishankar.
 The talks centered around taking the bilateral relationship to the next level, including exploring future economic relationship, cooperation in International Solar Alliance, improved air connectivity and private sector collaboration.
 She is also promoting New Zealand's education, trade and tourism sector.
 Indian Foreign Minister S.Jaishankar stated that "A warm and wide ranging conversation with FM Nanaia Mahuta of New Zealand this evening.
 Discussion covered our expanding ties that is being reflected in increased frequency of our contacts.
 Shared views on the global situation from our vantage points, including on the Indo-Pacific.
 Appreciated her perspectives of the region.
 Welcome New Zealand’s joining the International Solar Alliance.”